lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 ```

 `@part1`

-Why not just analyze the data?
-Why need to know the basics of cohorts?
+- Pressure to "let the data tell the story", which is dangerous
+    - Cohorts study health, which has real-world impact on lives
+- Design type restricts

-- Type of cohort design restricts type of analysis and interpretation
+- Analysis and interpretation restricted by:
-    - Example: Retrospective cohorts often already have measured collected that are less detailed, so need to be very general and cautious in interpretation
+    - Design type
-- How and what variables were measured limit analysis and interpretation
+    - How and what was measured
+- Examples:
+    - Imprecise measures are often in retrospective cohorts, so must be cautious
-    - Example: Some exposures/predictors are abstractions of underlying physiology, so need to transform variables so results are meaningful
+    - Exposures that are physiological abstractions must be transformed to have meaningful results

 `@script`